johann-solo/oliveandmango.github.io/_posts/blog/2017-08-15-terikayi-salmon-skewers-with-sesame-buckwheat-soba-noodles.md

 1. Add the soba noodles and toss while adding in the sauce a tbsp at a time until everything is well coated.
 Taste and adjust the ​amount of tamari or soy sauce and sesame oil to your liking.

-1. Plate and top with sliced scallions and sesame seeds, top with 2 salmon skewers of and a portion of sprouts
+1. Plate and top with sliced scallions and sesame seeds, top with 2 salmon skewers and a handful of sprouts